mgamio/blog/_posts/2021-12-28-shopping-options.markdown

 ![shopping-Options-Test2](/assets/images/shoppingOptionsTest2.JPG){:class="img-responsive"}

-Well, what happens when our possible right prices are located at the end of the arrays?.
+What happens when our possible choosing prices are located at the end of the arrays?.
 One possible solution could be to sort the arrays before iterating and find the right combinations of prices.

 Understanding the inner workings of common [data structures](https://codersite.dev/book/){:target="_blank"} and [algorithms](https://codersite.gumroad.com/l/jqgde/uyn1iyx){:target="_blank"} is a must for Java developers.
-[Learn more](https://payhip.com/b/B9u6L){:target="_blank"}
+[Learn more](https://amzn.to/3ynMyO4){:target="_blank"}